MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 ### Add to an existing card gallery

-To add an existing Card gallery, use the Liquid tag with relevant Card gallery id:
+To add an existing card gallery, use the Liquid tag with relevant card gallery id:

 ```Liquid
 {% codecomponent name:Pages.CardGallery id: '3d29615c-1bbe-4bf9-a97b-19d7318d1341' %}